Purpose of Documentation

 An Emotional Support Animal (ESA) is an animal prescribed to an individual with a disability by a healthcare or mental health professional to play a significant part in a person's treatment process, (e.g., in alleviating the symptoms of that individual's disability).
 An emotional support animal does not assist a person with a disability with activities of daily living, and does not accompany a person with a disability at all times.

 All students must follow general procedures to request on-campus housing, including relevant applications through Housing and Residence Life.
-For more detailed information, please review the Guidelines and Request Form for an Emotional Support Animal (ESA) in On-Campus Housing.
-Students requesting an ESA must submit pages 3-5 of the Request Form for an Emotional Support Animal (ESA) in On-Campus Housing, completed by their current treating health care provider.
+The Guidelines and Request Form for an Emotional Support Animal (ESA) in On-Campus Housing, linked below, include detailed information.
+Students requesting an ESA must submit the Request Form for an Emotional Support Animal (ESA) in On-Campus Housing (pages 3-5), completed by their current treating health care provider.

 Submitting Completed Documentation

-Completed disability documentation from the diagnostician or treating professional can be faxed to the Disability Services office at 704‑687‑1395, delivered to Fretwell 230, or mailed to:
+Completed disability documentation forms can be faxed to our office at 704‑687‑1395, delivered to Fretwell 230, or mailed to:

 Office of Disability Services